-In addition to his role at the ILF, Geoff is a Director of Beston Corporate Services, SA Director for interim executive management placement firm, Hamilton Rich, a Director of KeyInvest Ltd, a member of the Centennial Park Cemetery Authority Board, Director of United Way SA Inc, and a Director of United Way Australia.
+In addition to his role at the ILF, Geoff is a Director of KeyInvest Ltd, Chairman of the Centennial Park Cemetery Authority Board, acting Chairman of the Eastern Regional Alliance Water Board, Director of United Way SA Inc, and a Director of United Way Australia.
 He served for approximately 30 years in the Australian Army Reserve in a variety of roles, reaching the rank of Lieutenant Colonel, and currently provides facility and governance services to certain Australian Defence Force units.
 He has also served as an office holder on a number of community based committees and boards.

 Geoff has been a lecturer and examiner for professional bodies and TAFE over many years.

 ROLE AND HOPES FOR ILF